legendreddragon/legendreddragon.github.io/lord/levels/level7.md

 |   200K | / | 200K   |       82 |            92 |
 {: .masterodds }

-## Equipment

-Level 7 is survivable with a Power Axe and Armour of Death.
-Anything less than this is difficult and you will have to tread very carefully in the Forest.
-Night Hawk, Goliath and Swiss Butcher are the most dangerous Forest Monsters.

 ## Gold Winnings and Costs

 | Event               | $                 |